kjunn2000/inventory-management-system/README.md

 ## Feature 1 - Create or Update Item Feature

 This script is used for creating or updating items.
 You can modify the request from the file create_update_item_script.py.
+If it is a newly created item, a newly assigned id will be returned, else if the name existed in database, the price of the item will be updated and the updated item's id will be returned.

 ```bash
 python .\scripts\create_update_item_script.py